 I needed a fast OpenAI client for a realtime voice agent project.
-The official Python SDK is great, but I needed Rust — for WebSocket audio streaming, edge deployment to Cloudflare Workers, and sub-second latency in agentic loops with dozens of tool calls.
+The official Python SDK is great, but I needed Rust for WebSocket audio streaming, edge deployment, and sub-second latency in agentic loops.

 So I ported it.
-259 commits, 5 days, 100+ API methods.
-The first day — 120 commits — was mostly Claude Code translating types from Python to Rust while I set up pre-commit hooks, WASM checks, and benchmarks.
-The rest was architecture decisions, performance tuning, and Node/Python bindings.
+500+ commits, 5 days for the initial version, 100+ API methods.
+Day one (120 commits) was mostly Claude Code translating types from Python to Rust while I set up pre-commit hooks, WASM checks, and benchmarks.
+The rest was architecture decisions, performance tuning, Node/Python bindings, and a standalone types crate with 1100+ auto-synced types.

-The result: openai-oxide — a Rust client that matches the official Python SDK's API surface while being faster and deployable to WASM.
+The result: openai-oxide, a Rust client that matches the official Python SDK's API surface, with persistent WebSockets, structured outputs, and WASM deployment that aren't available in other Rust clients.

 Why Not Just Use What Exists?